krilen/container_k8s/podman.md

 	It is possible for you to search in the CLI for the different registries that you are connected to by using 'podman search ...'.
 You get the full container image address and often a description.

-	After you found yor image you can either use 'podman pull ...' or 'podman image pull ...' to get the container image downloaded to your local storage.
+	After you found your image you can either use 'podman pull ...' or 'podman image pull ...' to get the container image downloaded to your local storage.
 	A non-root uses that pulls images are stored in "~/.local/share/containers directory".
-	While images pulled by root is stored in "/varlib/containers directory".
+	While images pulled by root is stored in "/var/lib/containers directory".

 	To see what container images that exists in iyour local storage use 'podman image ls'.
 Only a root user can see a root downloaded image container.